Please DO NOT confuse this station with VA3IPA. Not related.

 Summer sunrise, 5.15am

 The photos below show my home and summer QTH.
 My cottage is located on Lake Belwood about 1 hour north of home.
 The lake is about 8 miles long by 1.5 miles wide and about 60 feet deep.
 The lake is stocked with fish including Northern Pike, Smallmouth Bass , Trout and Carp.
-The lake has about 370 cottages around it, each having their own docking system mostly a marine railway system as the level goes down over the summer period.
+The lake has about 370 cottages around it, each having their own docking system mostly a marine railway system, allowing us to lower the dock as the water level goes down over the summer period.
 The lake is actually a reservoir fed by an aquifer with a dam at the other end to control the flow into the Grand River which eventually empties into Lake Erie.

 The red bird with the cold feet (hi!) is a Cardinal (male) who comes around a lot with his mate (female-brown colour).